Home » Blog » Exciting oral appliance news from Australia

 After they created the model, they tested it on 17 patients and found it was 92% accurate in predicting how a patient would respond to OAT.
-In fact, the model could even predict how large a reduction each patient would see with the appliance.
+The model could even predict how large of a reduction each patient would see with the appliance.

 This is great news for sleep dentistry.
 If there is a reliable method for predicting success with OAT, more patients can skip the “try and fail at the PAP machine” phase of treatment and go straight to an oral appliance.
 Since many middle-aged patients grew up with braces and have successfully worn retainers, OAT is a familiar and non-threatening approach to sleep apnea treatments.

 Are you a dental provider who does not yet have a sleep dentistry program?
 It’s time to get trained and start screening and treating patients.
 Many areas lack sleep dentists, and your patients need good, reliable sleep apnea treatments.
 Start your training now and start saving lives.

 Dr. Meghna Dassani has practiced dentistry for over two decades and is passionate about the role dentists play in whole-body health.
 You can learn more at her website: MeghnaDassani.com.